 6. The Server

-This is a story in which someone needed your help; your family, your team or a colleague who reached out to you in some way.
+Perhaps it was your family, your team or a colleague who reached out to you in some way.
 It’s a story about empathy or compassion.

 7. The Change

 This is a story about how you either instigated and led or experienced significant change.

 “If history were taught in the form of stories, it would never be forgotten.”

-Take the time to review your past and find the meaningful stories that will help you to animate your message and connect with your audience.
+Take the time to review your past and find the meaningful stories that will help you to connect with your audience.

-Image: Courtesy of flickr.com
+Image: Courtesy of istock.com